bomarzoog/Udacity_BlockChain_Developer/project_1/README.md

 To test your application you need to install POSTMAN or Curl to send API requests, also you need Bitcoin-Core or Electrum wallet to sign messages.

-Always is useful to debug your code see what is happening in your algorithm, so I will let you this video for you to check on how to do it >https://www.youtube.com/watch?v=6cOsxaNC06c .
-Try always to debug your code to understand what you are doing.

 1. Run your application using the command `node app.js`